ChristopheBouriel/SharePlace-Docker/README.md

 	* Username --> Moderator
 	* Password --> moderate

-	If you decided to install the phpMyAdmin, you can find the panel at localhost:8080 in your browser (the DB 	name is "sampledb")
+	If you decided to install the phpMyAdmin, you can find the panel at localhost:8080 in your browser (the DB name is "sampledb") :
+	* Username --> Root
+	* Password --> Root

 4. In the end, to stop after testing, type the command :
 	`docker-compose down`